West Green House: History

-The house was built in the early 18th century, by General Henry Hawley, who led the cavalry charge at the Battle of Culloden.
+The house was built around 1714–1720, by General Henry Hawley, who led the cavalry charge at the Battle of Culloden.

 At the beginning of the 20th century the Playfair family employed the architect Robert Weir Schulz to remodel the north front of the house and to design new gardens.
 After the Playfairs left West Green House five years later, the new owner, Evelyn, Duchess of Wellington continued to improve the gardens.
 The Duchess and her friend Yvonne Fitzroy occupied the house and garden for many years.
 Victor Sassoon bought the house and allowed the Duchess and her friend to live in house until the Duchess's death in 1939 and Fitzroy's death in 1971.

 The National Trust has owned the house since 1971, after being left the property by Victor Sassoon in 1957.
 Alistair McAlpine acquired the lease in 1976 and added monuments designed by the classical architect Quinlan Terry.

 The house was damaged by an IRA bomb attack in 1990.
 McAlpine had left the house three weeks previously, at the expiration of his lease.

 Marylyn Abbott bought the lease from the National Trust in 1993.
 She had previously developed her well-known Kennerton Green garden in Mittagong, New South Wales, Australia.
 The gardens at West Green house now extends beyond the 18th century walls to beyond a lake created in 1997 which is surrounded by a series of perimeter gardens, one a fountain “ Paradise Garden”, another a 190 meter serpentine of iris crossed by five wisteria clad bridges.
 With six walled gardens, each individually planted from checkerboard topiary, to tropical plants in summer, and oriental plants around two dragons, it is a garden known for its theatricality.
 Alongside the garden, there is a gift-shop and cafe.